Thursday, August 31, 2017

 Someone once told me she saw my card on Roman Polanski's refrigerator door in Paris.
 Success enough for moi.

 Here are a few stories from some of the scripts I either invented, got hired to write, or joined in progress.
-The reason I mention them at all, is that some of them were okay, a few were awful and several were pretty good.
+The reason I mention them at all, is that some of them were okay, a few were awful and one or two were pretty good.
 But all of them held joy or heartbreak in their typing adventures.

 And, except "Little Richard," they went nowhere but kept me and a small number of others employed for a while.
 I'll finish this with rock and roll's great architect Richard Penniman.